chrisgitn/chrisgitn.github.io/about.md

 This is a website where I can show off my coding projects

 ## WikiRaces
 Update 1: I've made a local website that I can change the style of, currently trying to figure out how to work the Wikipedia API.
+It is a little confusing on how to use the API.

 [Back](https://chrisgitn.github.io/)